KiaKia86/HA818I/README.md

 ### The airframe is constructed with lightweight composite sections reinforced with fiberglass cloth and resin.
 The rocket includes 2 pyro channels, offering flexibility for multiple deployments and different control configurations.

-### The avionics is built on a **4-layer PCB** with one microcontrollers — a **ESP32-S3** — working to process flight data and transmit telemetry via **LoRa** to the ground station.
+### The avionics is built on a 4-layer PCB with one microcontroller (ESP32-S3) working to process flight data and transmit telemetry via LoRa to the ground station.
 The board includes multiple sensors to track acceleration, rotation, altitude, and GPS position.

 <img width="1280" height="1024" alt="image" src="https://github.com/user-attachments/assets/2bd81f1c-375b-4b6f-9b1b-cd065cfa8e5e" />

 ---

-# Bill of Materials (BOM)
+# Bill of Materials (BOM) (FOR Hack Club!!!)

 | **Category** | **Item** | **Est. Price**  | **Purchase Link** |
 |--------------|----------|-------------|----------------|